donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 8.2.6	Non-digital data

 Non-digital data (e.g., biological tissue samples, questionnaires on paper) cannot be stored in the repository.
 Their location has to be specified in the appropriate field, either by selection from a menu or by entering it as free text.
-The menu may contain labels (e.g., DCN Biological Tissue Bank, DCC Questionnaire and Psychological Test Archive) that do not specify a particular physical location but instead refer to a location that is commonly known in the respective center.
+The menu may contain labels (e.g., DCN Biological Tissue Bank) that do not specify a particular physical location but instead refer to a location that is commonly known in the respective center.

 **To-Be-Discussed: We still need an attributes for the location of the non-digital data.
 I propose to add a repeatable free-text attribute: locationNonDigitalRoom.**